spef1x/spef.info/readme.txt

 Also, keep your Paypal receipt as proof of payment and your good to go.

 ------------------------------------------------------------------------------------------------------

 SUPPORT:

-Since KNOX is distributed for free, support is not offered.
-KNOX is coded according to current web standards and we did our best to make the template easy to use and modify.
+Since AUGUSTINE is distributed for free, support is not offered.
+AUGUSTINE is coded according to current web standards and we did our best to make the template easy to use and modify.
 If you have minimum web development experience, you can easily modify the template.
 However, If you're still new to HTML and CSS, I suggest that you visit the